What is IUDM?

 How many people participate in the marathon?

-The 2015marathon will hopefully be the largest ever.
-Last year we had nearly 1000 committee members participate alongside over 2,500 the dancers!
+The 2018 marathon will hopefully be the largest ever.
+Last year we had nearly 1000 committee members participate alongside over 2,500 dancers!
 Because the marathon is divided into two shifts, the tennis center will not be as packed as it would with one 36 hour shift, but expect to see a lot of people and meet a lot of fellow dancers!